albirrkarim/react-speech-highlight-demo/README.md

 ![Overview How React Speech Highlight Works](./img/overview.png)

-So, I decide to making this npm package that combines various methods above to achives all the good things and throw the bad things.
+So, I decide to making this npm package that combines various methods above to achives all the good things and throw the bad things. **All is done in client side**, look at the overview above.
+No need to use advanced backend hosting.

 My package combines [Built in Web SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis) and Audio File (optional) to run.

 When using prefer/fallback to audio file you can achive high quality sound and remove all compactbility problem from [Built in Web SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis). how you can automatically get the audio file of some text ? you can use [ElevenLabs](https://elevenlabs.io/?from=partnermurray4444), [Google Cloud](https://cloud.google.com/text-to-speech), [Amazon Polly](https://aws.amazon.com/id/polly/), and [Open AI](https://platform.openai.com/docs/guides/text-to-speech) or any other TTS API as long as they can produce audio file (mp3, mp4, wav, etc...) for the detail see the [AUDIO_FILE.md](AUDIO_FILE.md).
 In the [demo website](https://react-speech-highlight.vercel.app/) i provide you example using ElevenLabs and even you can try your own audio file on that demo web.

 This package just take input text and audio file, how this package know the timing spoken word or sentence of played audio?
-This package can detect the spoken word and sentence. **All is done in client side**, look at the overview above.
+This package can detect the spoken word and sentence.

 This package is one time pay.
 No Subscription.
 Who likes subscription?
 I also don't.